peterlidee/mock-next-router/mock-next-router.md

 })
 ```

-Let's first take a look at our testfile:
+Let's first take a look at our test file:

 ```javascript
 // components/__test__/SortControles.js